crowaltz24/streaming_site/readme.md

 ## Usage

-- Enter a movie title in the search bar and click "Search!" to find movies.
+- Explore the home page, or enter a movie title in the search bar and click "Search!" to find movies.
 - Click on a movie to watch it.
 - If a server does not work, change it from the "Settings" menu.
 - Use the "See More" buttons to explore more movies in each category.